These hearty chorizo breakfast burritos are made with cheesy scrambled eggs, Mexican chorizo, and potatoes.

 - In the same pan, melt one tablespoon of butter.
-As it melts stir to combine it with the reserved fat from the chorizo.
+As it melts, stir to combine it with the reserved fat from the chorizo.
 Pour the whisked eggs into the pan and add 1/2 teaspoon of salt and 1/4 teaspoon of black pepper.
-Cook the eggs, stirring frequently, for about ten minutes or until the eggs are cooked, but still very soft.
+Cook the eggs, frequently stirring, for about ten minutes or until the eggs are cooked but still very soft.
 Add the shredded cheese and stir until it melts into the eggs.
 Transfer the cooked eggs to a bowl.

 - In the same pan, melt one tablespoon of butter over medium-high heat.
 Add the potatoes and spread them into an even layer in the pan.
 Sprinkle 1/2 teaspoon of salt and 1/4 teaspoon of pepper over the top.
-Cook the potatoes, stirring occassionally, until they start to turn golden and crispy, about 10 minutes.
+Cook the potatoes, occasionally stirring, until they start to turn golden and crispy, about 10 minutes.
 Remove the pan from the heat.

 - To assemble the burritos: It’s helpful to microwave the tortillas for about 30 seconds to warm them up before you fill them – they will stretch a lot easier.
 Evenly divide the potatoes, eggs, and chorizo among four tortillas.
 Sprinkle the chopped herbs over the top of the chorizo, if using.

 - To roll, fold the edge of the tortilla over the top of the filling and tuck in the sides.
 Roll the burrito up.
 Repeat with the remaining tortillas and filling.